Dual citizenship

 • If you automatically lose your original citizenship on acquiring Dutch citizenship, because this is set out in the citizenship law of the country in question.
 This is the case in Suriname and China, for example.

 • It is up to every country to decide when their citizens lose their right to citizenship.
-Greek and Iranian citizens, for example, cannot give up their citizenship: it is not legally possible.
+Iranian citizens, for example, cannot give up their citizenship: it is not legally possible.
 In Morocco giving up citizenship is not accepted in practice.

 • If you are married to a citizen of the Netherlands, you may keep your own citizenship.
 The same applies in the case of a civil partnership.